Zhewéndagwze (She is Blessed) Gracie

-Gracie underwent major surgery just a few short months after her arrival to remove a tumor that developed on her foot.
+Gracie underwent major surgery just a few short months after her arrival to remove a tumor that rapidly developed on her foot.
 The tumor was very vascular and involved much of her toe and she had to be confined for treatment as she healed but the surgery was a success.
 She handled the whole ordeal with, of course, grace.